-Breakthrough in understanding of how cancer treatment drugs affect cellsJanuary 14th, 2013 in Cancer /
+Breakthrough in understanding of how cancer treatment drugs affect cellsJanuary 14, 2013 in Medicine & Health / Cancer

 (Medical Xpress)—A young Victoria University scientist is part of a team whose work has been published in the prestigious international magazine Science, for research that will open doors to developing much more effective cancer treatment drugs.